Lucy Lambert Hale: Early years

 Lucy Hale was born on January 1, 1841, in Dover, New Hampshire, the second eldest daughter of U.S. Senator John Parker Hale and Lucy Hill Lambert, daughter of William Thomas Lambert and Abigail Ricker.
 She was described as "pretty, precocious, sweet and good".
 At the age of 12, she was receiving poems from a Harvard University student by the name of William Chandler, who she would later marry.
-He was the first of her many romantic conquests, which also included Oliver Wendell Holmes Jr. whom she met on vacation in Maine and with whom she began a romantic correspondence in 1858 when she was 17 years old.
+He was the first of her many admirers, which also included Oliver Wendell Holmes Jr. whom she met on vacation in Maine and with whom she began a romantic correspondence in 1858 when she was 17 years old.
 At that time, she was described as having had "dark hair, blue eyes, a clear skin, and a stunning figure".
 Her manner toward men was a "subtle brew of flattery, teasing and cajoling; of rapt attention laced with a hints of indifference and occasionally a touch of cruelty".
 She was shortly afterwards enrolled at a boarding school in Boston.

 Another of her admirers was Robert Todd Lincoln, eldest son of the future American president Abraham Lincoln.
 Her father had entertained the hope that Lucy would marry Robert; and although Senator Hale's wishes did not come to fruition, the couple would remain good friends for many years.